villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 "Älämölö"
 ```

-Strings are inserted between double quotes and encoded in UTF-8.
+Strings are inserted between double quotes.
+Strings are encoded in UTF-8.

 ```elixir